itish-vs/BatteryMonitor/README.md

 ---

 ## 📦 Installation
-1) Download the latest release from Releases(https://github.com/yourusername/BatteryMonitor/releases)
+1) Download the latest release from <a href="https://github.com/yourusername/BatteryMonitor/releases">Releases</a>
 2) Extract the zip to any folder.
 3) Run BatteryMonitor.exe (no installer required).